-Site reconnaissance activities will be completed in July 2017.
+Site reconnaissance activities were completed in May 2018.
 Reconnaissance activities will be conducted in the office and through physical site visits.

-Water chemistry will be sampled monthly at all sites in the watershed, during the recreational season defined as April through October in 327 IAC 2-1-6.
-During the months of November through March, only sites at the pour point of each 12 digit HUC will be sampled monthly.
-To capture high flow in the spring, two additional sampling events will occur at each of the 7 pour point sites.
-The first sampling event will be conducted in November 2017 and the study will conclude in October 2018.
+Water chemistry will be sampled monthly at all sites in the watershed, during the recreational season defined as April through October in [327 IAC 2-1-6].
+During the months of November through March, only sites at the pour point of each 12-digit HUC will be sampled monthly.
+The first sampling event will be conducted in November 2018 and the study will conclude in October 2019.

-Biological sampling activities will begin in the summer of 2018 and end no later than October 18, 2018.
+Biological sampling activities will begin in the summer of 2019 and end no later than October 18, 2019.
 The basin will be sampled for fish community, macroinvertebrate community, and habitat quality at all sites in the watershed.
-Specific dates for fish community and macroinvertebrate collections cannot be given, since sampling may be postponed due to scouring of the stream substrate or in-stream cover caused by a high water event which would result in non-representative samples.
+Specific dates for fish and macroinvertebrate community collections cannot be given, since sampling may be postponed due to scouring of the stream substrate or in-stream cover caused by a high water event, which would result in non-representative samples.

-Bacteriological sampling for E. coli will take place monthly from April through October of 2018 at all sites in the watershed.
-In addition, E. coli samples will be collected five times from each site at equally spaced intervals over a 30-day period during the recreational season of April to October 2018 to determine a geometric mean.
+Bacteriological sampling for E. coli will take place monthly from April through October of 2019 at all sites in the watershed.
+In addition, E. coli samples will be collected five times from each site at equally spaced intervals over a 30-day period during the recreational season of April to October 2019 to determine a geometric mean.